-Provides an introduction to the fundamental concepts of managerial accounting appropriate for all organizations.
+This course is an introduction to the fundamental concepts of managerial accounting appropriate for all organizations.
 Students will study information from the entity's accounting system relevant to decisions made by internal managers, as distinguished from information relevant to users who are external to the company.
-Emphasizes the identification and assignment of product costs, operational budgeting and planning, cost control, and management decision making.
-Includes topics on product costing methodologies, cost behavior, operational and capital budgeting, and performance evaluation.
+The emphasis is on identification and assignment of product costs, operational budgeting and planning, cost control, and management decision making.
+Topics include product costing methodologies, cost behavior, operational and capital budgeting, and performance evaluation.
 Prerequisite: ACCT 2301.
 (3:1).
+Lab fee.